 These activities will help you get links when publishers and bloggers preview or promote the event, when attendees review their experiences and create online posts with links back to your site, and when speakers share their presentations.

-To find sites that regularly cover events in your industry, use Alexa’s Competitive Intelligence Tools to research the URL of another event and get a report on the websites that link to it.
+To find sites that regularly cover events in your industry, use Alexa’s Competitive Analysis Tools to research the URL of another event and get a report on the websites that link to it.
 This will help you identify places that are likely to promote an event.

 Send people on a scavenger hunt.
 Another way to get people in the real world to share their experience online is a branded treasure or scavenger hunt.
 You can hide branded materials or free items around a city or region, and encourage fans and followers to go out and find them.
 This strategy acts as a backlink builder as people share their experiences online and news outlets cover the story.